Not only the consuming part, but also the preparation of it.

 There are a million ways of drinking coffee.
 And even more ways of

-harvesting, picking, roasting and brewing it.
 The coffee industry exploded, and we are drinking more coffee than ever.

 With the number of almost two billion cups a day!